Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/donations/after_donating_to_a_candidate.md

-# What happens when I donate to a Mission? #
 After you've donated to a Mission you will receive an email containing a receipt for the donation you just submitted.